Can Black People Have Straight Hair?

 Why Do Black People Straighten Their Hair?

 The question on your mind after reading the history of black hair may now be “why would black people straighten their hair if it is a natural adaptation to excessive heat?”
 Well, the easiest and simplest way to explain this question is due to race and politics.
 Back from times of slavery black hair was considered to be unappealing, dirty, ghetto, unprofessional, and any other negative derogatory thing that can come to your mind.
 For the longest black people could not find suitable jobs unless their hair looked neat and professional.
 This issue would call for them to drastic measures such as perming and straightening their curls.
 Luckily times are changing, evolving, and progressing little by little.
 Now, African Americans can feel free to wear their hair curls proudly without fear of judgement or lost opportunities.
+Also Some African people get dread extensions to chive the amazing looking.

 Black Hair Will Always Be A Topic of Discussion